SandorJokai/docker/ampache-streamer/README.md

 Just to make sure that every files resides in the same directory.
 As step number 1, let's build an image from <a href="https://github.com/SandorJokai/docker/blob/master/ampache-streamer/Dockerfile" target="_blank">Dockerfile</a>:

-Step 1 -> *docker build -t "nameOfTheTag" .* <h6>using tags makes our life easier, trust me. "." assumes Dockerfile resides in the same directory</h6>
+Step 1 -> *docker build -t "nameOfTheTag" .* <h6>using tags makes our life easier, trust me. "." in the end assumes Dockerfile resides in the same directory</h6>

 <h4>Now we're ready to run a container from that image:</h4>
 Step 2 -> *docker run -d --name "nameOfContainer" -p 80:80 -v ampache:/var/www/ampache ampache-stream*